artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 Trying to set a consistent  development environment might sound a bit corporate for a ~25 person dev team, but one chief advantage is that you can feel comfortable taking time at work to improve your tooling knowing it will improve the tooling of everyone else on your team.

-I've been exploring a consolidated Artsy VS Code extension, but
+I've been exploring a consolidated [Artsy VS Code][artsy-vscode] extension to handle extension dependencies and small tasks, but it's still early days.
+It's awesome that I can even think at that level of abstraction though.

 ### End